openedx/edx-platform/docs/en_us/developers/source/testing/code-coverage.rst

 We measure which lines of our codebase are covered by unit tests using `coverage.py`_ for Python and `JSCover`_ for Javascript.

-Our codebase is far from perfect, but the goal is to slowly improve our coverage over time.
+Our codebase is far from perfect, but the goal is to steadily improve our coverage over time.
 To do this, we wrote a tool called `diff-cover`_ that will report which lines in your branch are not covered by tests, while ignoring other lines in the project that may not be covered.
 Using this tool,